 Are you in Christian ministry?
 Have you been invited to minister in a church or have a crusade in Africa?
 WARNING!!
 False Christian leaders are targeting white ministers from America; they send out photos of the "FAKE" churches where they are pastoring.
 Fake churches with fake pastors and half the people in the churches are part of the game.
 It's all for the money my friends.
 Did you just come back from having a wonderful crusade?
 WRONG!
 You just got played!

 Have you given money to an orphanage in Africa or know someone who has?
 Have you actually been to this orphanage to verify its existence?
 Were you manipulated through photos of African children?
 You were told they were starving orphans.
 WRONG!
 You just got played.

 Scammers are rampant, especially through Facebook and social media.
 Many Africans live in a continuous state of desperation and do some very vile and crazy things because they want to be rescued.
+They are fighting for their lives.
 Have you ever seen the panic in a person that is drowning?

 There is much more to reveal, but I cannot write freely until I leave Africa, I have been violently threatened again.

 SURROUNDED BY CORRUPTION

 I did not expect this mission to turn out like this.
 I was ministering to leaders...then everything completely changed.
 Corruption has surrounded me.
 The anguish I have experienced by the betrayal is beyond words.
 I will just say this...I will dust off my feet when I leave...AGAIN.

 The Lord has revealed to me that the purpose of my writing is to bring the truth about the corruption that is taking place with Christian leaders in Africa.
 Those in ministry who come for a weekend conference in Africa do not see the reality of what the African people face every day.
 One must be “boots on the ground” living among the people to see the reality of their needs and their spiritual life.